decred/dcrdocs/docs/advanced/secure-setup.md

 Install an operating system you feel comfortable with.
 Ubuntu desktop is a good choice for beginners (there is no need for a GUI).

-**Note: Some systems might not have ufw or tar by default.
-You might have to copy them over and compile or install them online via the software repository and then proceed with this install.**

 **On a general system, you can install the OS using a Linux ISO written to a USB.
 I recommend [unetbootin](https://unetbootin.github.io/)**